Albert Koochooei: Awards and recognition

 Koochooei received an honorary PhD degree in performing arts for his influential presence in performing arts and art criticism.

 He also won the IRIB International Festival Statue.

 In 2016, Koochooei was honored in the National Museum of Iran for his outstanding presence during the preceding 55 years.

 He has been active in the Assyrian community and was selected twice as the chair of the Assyrian Association of Tehran.
-He was also selected three times as the head of parent-teacher association of the Holy Maryam Educational complex.
+He was also selected three times as the head of the parent-teacher association of the Holy Maryam Educational complex.